DistributeGames/DistributeGames.com-SDK-Construct2/README.md

-# DistributeGames.com-SDK
+# DistributeGames.com-SDK Construct 2
-This repository contains the DistributeGames.com SDK for HTML5 games.
+This repository contains the DistributeGames.com SDK for HTML5 Construct 2 games.
 This allows you to display advertisements in the games published within the DistributeGames.com network. https://DistributeGames.com

 # STEP 1: